tulip-control/dd/examples/README.md

 - `cudd_zdd.py`: how to use ZDDs with CUDD.

+- `json_example.py`: how to write BDDs to JSON files, and how to load BDDs from JSON files.

 The shell scripts show how to install the Cython modules of `dd`: